Skip to content

 Lactobacillus crispatus CTV-05 has recently been assessed in a double-blind randomised placebo-controlled trial for its effects in 228 premenopausal women with recurrent bacterial vaginosis.
 In the intervention group, women were administered 2 billion CFU of L. crispatus CTV-05 using a vaginal applicator daily for 24 weeks compared with a placebo.
 By week 12, 30% of the intervention group had a recurrence of bacterial vaginosis compared with 45% of the placebo group (p=0.01).
 These positive results persisted to week 244.

-You might wonder whether probiotics for the vagina are best taken orally, or whether they should be inserted intra-vaginally.
+You might wonder how probiotics work for BV and whether they are best taken orally or inserted intra-vaginally.

 The answer is both methods show the same efficacy, so it depends on individual preference.
 Most women prefer the ease and convenience of an oral capsule.
 Research has shown that so long as the correct strains of bacteria are taken orally (i.e. ones that like to colonise in the vaginal tract) then the bacteria are easily able to survive transit through the intestines.
 They can then make the journey from rectum to vagina.
 This has been proven in clinical tests whereby the specific probiotics taken have been found in vaginal swabs shortly after they were ingested.

 The question regular BV sufferers ask is “how do I prevent BV recurring?”.